Yefym707/Game/README.md

 language is stored in `~/.oko_zombie/config.json` under the `"lang"` key.
 Missing keys default to the lookup key itself.

+## Audio System & SFX

+Short sound effects are generated procedurally using ``numpy`` and converted to ``pygame`` sounds at runtime.
+Three effect channels – footsteps, hits and UI – each have individual volume controls plus a global master level.
+An ADSR envelope provides gentle fades so tones start and end smoothly without clicks.
+Volumes can be adjusted in the **Settings** menu and are applied immediately.

 ## UX polish & Difficulty Presets

 The client features small touches to make the board feel alive: movement and